sgclasher/agentblueprint/README.md

 #### **Option 3: Client Profile Management**
 1. Click "Client Profiles" button or go to `/profiles`
-2. Sign up/sign in for cloud storage (optional - localStorage works without auth)
+2. **Sign up or sign in** to access your secure profile dashboard.
-3. Create new profile or load demo data (4 industry scenarios available)
+3. Create a new profile or load demo data (4 industry scenarios available) into your account.
-4. Complete 8-step business intelligence assessment (click any step to jump around freely)
+4. Complete 8-step business intelligence assessment (click any step to jump around freely).
-5. **Edit existing profiles** - click "View Details" then "Edit Profile" for full wizard editing
+5. **Edit existing profiles** - click "View Details" then "Edit Profile" for full wizard editing.
-6. Migrate localStorage profiles to cloud with one-click migration
-7. Generate automatic AI timeline from profile data
+6. Generate automatic AI timeline from profile data.

 ## Business Value & Enterprise Use Cases